See what questions

 Treatment for lupus varies depending on the severity of symptoms, the presence of complications, a person's age and medical history and other factors.
 Lupus cannot be cured, and severe cases can be fatal.
 However, treatment can help the majority of people live a normal lifespan.
 Treatment can include a combination of medications, lifestyle changes, diet and avoiding exposure to the sun.
 For more information on treatment, refer to treatment of lupus....more »

 A diagnosis of lupus may be delayed or missed because some cases are mild and have minimal symptoms and long periods between flare-ups of symptoms.
-In addition, many symptoms of lupus, such as fever, painful, swollen joints, rashes from sun exposure, hair loss and mouth lesions, can be attributed to a wide variety of other conditions or diseases ...more misdiagnosis »
+In addition, many symptoms of lupus, such as fever, painful, swollen joints, rashes from sun exposure, hair loss and mouth lesions, can be attributed to a wide variety of other conditions or diseases.
+These include canker ...more misdiagnosis »

 Home medical tests possibly related to Systemic lupus erythematosus: